schnelldigital/schnell.ai-artifacts/README.md

 # schnell.AI Artifacts

 This repository contains default artifacts (data-set importer and exporter) for schnell.AI.
+For more informations please read the [documentation](https://schnell.ai/docs/#/user/artifacts).

 ## Table of contents
 | Directory                                                | Name              | Description                                     |